browserengineering/book/book/scheduling-and-threading.md

 This works, but is quite inefficient in terms of CPU use.
 Even if there are no tasks, the thread will keep looping over and over.
-Let's add a way for the thread to go to sleep once all the queues are empty, until they have something again.
+Let's add a way for the thread to go to sleep once all the queues are empty, until they have something in them again.
 The way to "sleep until there is a task" is via a *condition variable*.

-Condition variables are a way for one thread to block until it has been notified by another thread that some condition has become true.[^threading-hard] Condition variables allow a thread not to run an infinite loop and use up a lot of CPU when there is nothing to do.
-[^browser-thread-burn] Instead, the `while True` loop in `run` should only continue if there is actually a task to execute.
+Condition variables are a way for one thread to block until it has been notified by another thread that some condition has become true.[^threading-hard] Condition variables allow a thread not to run an infinite loop and use up a lot of CPU when there is nothing to do.[^browser-thread-burn] Instead, the `while True` loop in `run` should only continue if there is actually a task to execute.

 Add a `condition.wait()` call to the run loop (meaning: wait until there is a task